 How religious zealots in the Israeli government are supporting a new generation of extremist settlers who hate the Israeli government.

-U.S. Supreme Court Justice John Paul Stevens’s thirty-five-year tenure was marked by intellectual rigor, lack of pretension, and the firm belief that absolutism had no place on the bench.
+John Paul Stevens’s Supreme Court tenure was marked by the firm belief that absolutism had no place on the bench.

 Robert Frank’s effort to explain the lessons of evolution without offending libertarian sensibilities